Board of Directors

 Dr. Khosla has served as a member of our board of directors since October 2014.
 Dr. Khosla was the scientific founder and a member of the Board of Directors of Alvine Pharmaceuticals from 2005 until 2016.
 Prior to Alvine Pharmaceuticals, Dr. Khosla founded and was a director of Kosan Biosciences, from 1995 until it was acquired by Bristol-Myers Squibb in 2008.
 Dr. Khosla has been a Professor of Chemical Engineering and Chemistry at Stanford University since 2001 and has been a faculty member since 1992.
 Since 2013, he has served as the founding Director of Stanford ChEM-H. Dr. Khosla is an elected member of the American Academy of Arts & Sciences and the National Academy of Engineering.
 He is the recipient of several awards, including the 1999 Alan T. Waterman award by the National Science Foundation, the 1999 Eli Lilly Award in biological chemistry and the 2000 ACS Award in pure chemistry.
 Dr. Khosla is the author of over 300 publications and is an inventor on numerous patents.
 Dr. Khosla received a Ph.D. from the California Institute of Technology.

 Dr. Noonberg has served as a member of our board of directors since December 2017.
-Dr. Noonberg has served as Prothena’s Chief Medical Officer since May 2017.
+From May 2017 to February 2018, Dr. Noonberg served as Chief Medical Officer of Prothena Corporation plc.
 Prior to joining Prothena, she served as Group Vice President and Head of Global Clinical Development at BioMarin Pharmaceuticals Inc., where she was responsible for development strategy and execution across a diverse clinical portfolio.
 From 2007 to 2015, Dr. Noonberg held several positions at Medivation, Inc. where, as Senior Vice President of Early Development and Vice President of Clinical Development, she led programs across all phases of development, including enzalutamide for the treatment chemotherapy-naïve metastatic prostate cancer.
 She also held several clinical positions between 2004 and 2007 at Chiron Corporation, where she led the clinical development of compounds in infectious disease and pulmonary indications.
 Dr. Noonberg earned her M.D. at the University of California, San Francisco and her Ph.D. in Bioengineering at the University of California, Berkeley.
 Dr. Noonberg is a board-certified internist and completed her residency at Johns Hopkins Hospital.
 Since 2002, she has been an active part-time hospitalist, working as an attending physician treating a broad range of inpatient and critical care patients.

 Dr. Patel has served as a member of our board of directors and as our President and Chief Executive Officer since December 2008.
 Dr. Patel has more than 30 years of executive, entrepreneurial, and scientific experience spanning the pharmaceutical, biotechnology and biopharmaceutical industries.
 Prior to joining Protagonist, Dr. Patel served from 2006 to 2008 as the President and Chief Executive Officer of Arête Therapeutics, a privately held company focused on the development of drugs for metabolic syndrome.
 Prior to that, he was the President and Chief Executive Officer of Miikana Therapeutics, an oncology based company, from 2003 until it was acquired by Entremed (later renamed CASI Pharmaceuticals) in 2005.
 Prior to Miikana, Dr. Patel held positions of increasing responsibility at Versicor from 1996 to 2003 (later renamed Vicuron and which was acquired by Pfizer in 2005 for $1.9 billion), most recently as Senior Vice President of Drug Discovery and Licensing.
 Prior to Vicuron, Dr. Patel was a director of chemistry at the combinatorial chemistry company Affymax, from 1993 to 1996.
 Dr. Patel was a medicinal chemist at Bristol-Myers Squibb from 1985 to 1993.
 Dr. Patel received his Ph.D. in Chemistry from Rutgers University, New Jersey and his B.S. in Industrial Chemistry from S. P. University, Vallabh Vidyanagar, India.